DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/12-23 UI Menus and Whatnot.md

 On the other hand, incomplete experiment logs will not have their runes visible on the page at first.
 Once the player completes the associated objective, the rune will appear on the background of the page to visually mark that the objective has been completed.

 ### Mockup Features
 !![](<../../../_Meta/Attachments/CodexTest.png>)

-- In the left panel, there are buttons where the player can select which journal entry the want to view.
+- In the left panel, there are buttons where the player can select which note the want to view.
 - For each button:
+	- There is the rune associated with the note.
+For standard journal entries, this is always going to be visible.
+For experiment logs, this is only visible once the associated objective has been completed.
+	- The title of the note
+	- The type of note it is (experiment log vs. journal entry)
-	- There is
+- In the right panel is the note ite